tjconstant/thor2/README.md

 # as before
 ```

-For backwards compatibility with thor (v1), the FEL0550, FEL0600 and FES550 filters are exported to to the global enviroment when the package loads.
+For backwards compatibility with thor (v1), the FEL0550, FEL0600 and FES550 filters are exported to to the global enviroment automatically when the package loads.
 The APD120A2 photodetetor is also avaliable.

 --------